Robust Remote Reinforcement Learning over Unreliable Communication Channels using Homomorphic State Encoding: Learning Architecture

-As we mentioned above, the training process is structured into consecutive \emph{training rounds}, enabling the concurrent optimization of transmitter and receiver.
-The sequence of training operations is described by the pseudocode in Alg.~\ref{alg:hr3l}, while the different components of the training system are illustrated in Fig.~\ref{fig:architecture}.
-The figure provides an overview of the different tasks, from sensor readout at the transmitter to action selection at the receiver, as well as the information flows between the different learning actors.
-In the figure, solid and dashed lines denote transmissions that occur at each time step $t$ and at the end of each training round, respectively.
+For the sake of clarity, we conclude this section with a bird's eye view of the framework, considering the main components and steps.
+The blocks of the \gls{hr3l} architecture are illustrated in Fig.~\ref{fig:architecture}, which provides an overview of the different tasks, from sensor readout at the transmitter to action selection at the receiver, as well as the information flows between the different learning actors.
+Solid and dashed lines denote transmissions that occur at each time slot $t$ and at the end of each training round, respectively.
+The sequence of training operations is described by the pseudo-code in Alg.~\ref{alg:hr3l}.

-The training phase includes a total of $N$ rounds.
-At the beginning of round $n$, the transmitter sends the action embedding function $\alpha_n$ and the transition matrix $\mb{M}_n$ to the receiver.
-This information allows the receiver to compensate for message losses and delays.
-It is worth noting that the state embedding function $\phi_n$ does not need to be communicated to the receiver, as it operates over the \gls{sfr} space and not on the original state space.
-Each round lasts for $T$ steps and, at each step, the transmitter processes the current state $s_t$ through $\phi_n$ and obtains the the state embedding $\mb{z}_t$.
+We assume that a full training phase includes a total of $N$ rounds.
+Each round lasts for $T$ slots and, at each slot, the transmitter processes the current state $s_t$ through $\phi_n$, obtaining the state embedding $\mb{z}_s(t)$.
 The latter constitutes the message $m_t$ that is sent to the receiver, except for the features that are punctured through the binary mask $\mb{g} \in \{0,1\}^F$.
 Therefore, the combination of $\mb{g}$ and $\phi_n$ corresponds to the encoding function $\lambda$ given in Sec.~\ref{subsec:rmdp}.
+The message $m_t$ is sent to the receiver through the communication channel, which can introduce delay and packet losses, following the model given in Sec.~\ref{subsec:cc}.
+Finally, the receiver uses $\hat{m}_t$ to estimate the current state embedding $\hat{\mb{z}}_s(t)$, and samples a new action according to the policy $\pi$.

-Hence, the message $m_t$ is sent through the wireless channel, which can introduce delay and packet losses, following the model given in Sec.~\ref{subsec:cc}.
-After reception, $m_t$ is used to estimate the current state embedding $\hat{\mb{z}}_t$, and the receiver can sample a new action according to the policy $\pi$, operating over the \gls{sfr} space.
-At the end of each round, the receiver sends the sequence of actions and rewards to the transmitter, which updates $\mc{D}_n$ and performs a new training step over the state embedding function $\phi_n$, the action embedding function $\alpha_n$, transition matrix $\mb{M}_n$, and the reward vector $\mb{w}_n$.
+At the end of the $n$-th training round, the receiver sends the collected actions and rewards to the transmitter, which performs a new training step, updating the state embedding function $\phi_n$, the action embedding function $\alpha_n$, the transition matrix $\mb{M}_n$, and the reward vector $\mb{w}_n$.
+Hence, the transmitter sends the action embedding function $\alpha_n$ and the transition matrix $\mb{M}_n$ to the receiver, allowing the latter to compensate for message losses and delays.
+It should be noted that the state embedding function $\phi_n$ does not need to be communicated, as the receiver operates over the space given by the \gls{sfr} features and not on the original state space.